-A study continued by the Danish Golf Union found that golf balls take anywhere between 100 to 1000 years to decompose.
-In the United States, golfers lose 300 million balls every year, parts of the Country with plastic dimples.
-To reduce this wastage, I have provided ideas on what to do with old golf balls.
+A study by the Danish Golf Union says golf balls can take 100 to 1000 years to break down.
+In the U.S., golfers lose 300 million balls a year, littering the country with plastic. **Reduce this waste** by trying some creative ideas for old golf balls.

 Besides adding them to your practice bag or donating them to nonprofit organizations, I’ll demonstrate how versatile they are.
 They can tenderize meat, massage your plantar fascia and act as Christmas ornaments.